lafnlab/Amore/docs/reference/database.md

 The `list_with_dating_media` field is not currently used, and may or may not be utilized in future versions.
 The [dating.media](https://dating.media) domain was purchased before the software was given the name **Amore**, so there is uncertainty around what to do with it.

+The table is created by `pub/dash/admin/schema.php` and partially filled with some default information during **Amore** installation.

 ### `currencies` table
 + currency_id varchar(10)
 + currency_name tinytext